Ford readies anti-minivan for the under-30 set

-DETROIT (Reuters) - Ford Motor Co (F.N) will showcase this month a seven-passenger vehicle aimed at young families that features sliding doors and enough interior space to hold roughly 270 soccer balls.
+DETROIT, Nov 13 (Reuters) - Ford Motor Co will showcase this month a seven-passenger vehicle aimed at young families that features sliding doors and enough interior space to hold some 465 soccer balls.

-A people-mover version of Ford’s Transit Connect commercial van will be smaller, more fuel efficient and less expensive than the minivans sold by rivals Toyota Motor Corp (7203.T) and Honda Motor Co (7267.T), Ford executives said on Tuesday.
+A people-mover version of Ford’s Transit Connect commercial van will be smaller, more fuel efficient and less expensive than the minivans sold by rivals Toyota Motor Corp and Honda Motor Co, Ford executives said on Tuesday.

 Additionally, its design -- with a high roof and squared-off rear -- will not trigger the “soccer mom stigma” that dogs traditional minivans, particularly among the under-30 set who are beginning to start families, Ford said.